kanidm/kanidm/book/src/developers/designs/application_passwords.md

 When users are removed from a group associated to an application all of their application passwords for the application will be disabled.

-Applications need to have service-account like properties where tokens can be generated for them.
+Application schema class will supplement service account class to allow generating tokens for them.
 These are optional since an anonymous bind to kanidm and searching under the basedn or application base dn will continue to work.

 Application should have a URL reference to help admins identify where the application may be located or accessed.

 (NOTE: Future, it could be good to allow customisable instructions for users on where to go to use their app password?)

-(NOTE: To make it easier to manage tokens, it could be good to have a "token-capable" class type to prevent duplication this with service-accounts, and allows adding tokens to future types).

 ### Accounts